You Don't Need to Understand AI. You Need a System for It.

 It is simple.
 It is practical.
 And you can start it today.

-EY found that companies are missing up to 40% of AI productivity gains due to talent and implementation gaps.
-Organizations with structured implementation roadmaps, on the other hand, achieve 40% higher success rates.
+EY found that companies are missing up to 40% of AI productivity gains because of gaps in talent strategy and weak workforce foundations.
+Their research points the other way too: organizations that build a deliberate framework (EY calls theirs "Talent Advantage", a five-pillar approach covering AI adoption, learning, talent health, culture, and rewards) capture meaningfully more of those gains.
 The "first two weeks" rule is your roadmap in miniature.
 It gives you structure without complexity.

 The Bottom Line